Naturalsoul/ChallengeOneAlgorithmEveryDay/README.md

 > Returns true if the given string is a palindrome.
 Otherwise, returns false.<br>
 > A palindrome is a word or sentence that's spelled the same way both forward
 > and backward, ignoring punctuation, case, and spacing.

+### Title Case A Sentence :book:
+> Returns the provided string with the first letter of each word capitalized.